 This is an ice cream social, with potluck – so if you’d like to bring a dish to share with those coming in straight after work it would be very welcome.
 The ice cream flavor of the day is Pistachio.

-The location for this event is Mathis Community Center, 19300 Greenfield Rd, Detroit 48235 [map].
-The center became the second recognized Water Station by activists providing water as DWSD has been executing water shutoffs of delinquent accounts.
+The location for this event is Mathis Community Center, 19300 Greenfield Rd, Detroit 48235 [map] Peterson Playfield on Greenfield north of Curtis, Detroit.
+Original plans were to celebrate Mathis Community Center as the second recognized Water Station by activists providing water as DWSD has been executing water shutoffs of delinquent accounts.
+Unfortunately the campaign heard the center is unable to hold politically aligned events, thus a last minute change in plans was made.
 We recognize many occupants are renters and may not be notified by landlords of outstanding water bills.
 The procedures being taken by Detroit’s Emergency Manager and the water department are deplorable.
 Stephen Boyle has been working on this issue since organizing the March Against Monsanto held May 24 with Charity Hicks who spent 2 days in jail for protesting the shutoff of water on her block.

 The Green Party of Michigan will be holding a final Wayne County caucus August 2nd from 11:00am to 3:00pm when additional candidates may be nominated and accepted as candidates for office in the November 4, 2014 elections.
 Location 4605 Cass Ave, Detroit 48201.